George Hopkinson: Between the wars

 Hopkinson left the army shortly after the end of the conflict, and in 1919 enrolled in Gonville and Caius College, Cambridge, where he studied for a civil engineering degree.
 When he had finished his studies, he spent some time travelling throughout Europe, visiting Poland, the Baltic States and Russia.

 However, after this period of travelling, in 1923 he returned to the army as a lieutenant and the North Staffordshire Regiment, and by the following year had reached the rank of captain.
 While serving with the regiment's second battalion he was promoted to adjutant.
 He began studying for entry into the Staff College, Camberley, then considered as almost essential for future advancement in the army, and eventually attained a place in the institution in January 1930.
 When he passed out of the Staff College he was seconded from his regiment and appointed as a General Staff Officer Grade III (GSO III) to the War Office in London, and was promoted a short time later to GSO II at the School of Artillery at Larkhill; during the period, he also learnt to fly, gaining his pilot's license in 1933.
+He was promoted to brevet lieutenant colonel on 1 July 1933.

 In 1936 he returned to his regiment and commanded a rifle company as a brevet major, but, possibly unhappy at the slow rate of promotion during times of peace, in February 1937 he once again retired from the army, taking a job in a civil engineering firm that had operations in Turkey.